-Block style, raised bed vegetable gardening has many advantages including less soil compaction, higher yields, less weeding and water conservation.
+Block style, raised bed vegetable gardening has many advantages including less soil compaction, and higher yields with less weeding and less watering.

-Place the box in the desired location and add soil.
-Ideally this soil is similar to the site soil and contains 5% organic content.
-If the added soil is different, it should be mixed with the soil below to avoid a textural interface that interferes with water and air movement.
-When purchasing soil amendments or top soil, be cautious as some may contain high salts.
+Place the box in the desired location and fill with soil.
+Ideally this soil will be similar to the site soil and should contain not more than 5% organic materials.
+If the added soil is different in composition, it should be mixed with the soil below the box, to avoid a textural interface which might interfere with water and air movement.
+When purchasing soil amendments, and or top soil, be cautious, as some of these products may contain high salts.

 Do you have a question?
 Try Ask an Expert!